 White working-class students make up less than 5% of the student population at over half of England’s universities, according to a recent study by the National Education Opportunities Network.

-However, while many prestigious institutions are making slow progress on this issue, it could be said that Newcastle are taking steps in the right direction.
+However, while many prestigious institutions are making slow progress on this issue, it could be said that Newcastle is taking steps in the right direction.
 According to Lucy Backhurst, the university’s Director of Student Recruitment, Admissions and Progress, 7.2% of the student population were from white working-class backgrounds in 2017/18, putting Newcastle ahead of most of England in terms of representation.

 “Recruiting and supporting the brightest and best students, regardless of background is a priority for us.
 We have a longstanding commitment to widening participation and equality of opportunity not only in our region, but across the UK and this is shown in our figure of over 7% of our undergraduate student population who are from a white working-class background.